 In 2005 The Majestic Line launched it's first mini-cruise vessel, custom designed to cruise the west coast of Scotland in comfort.
 The size of the Majestic Line vessels allows them to have top quality spacious and comfortable accommodation for cruising in Scotland, while providing access to idyllic coastlines and inlets denied to larger ships.

 The name ‘The Majestic Line' is inspired by the famous 1960's "Para Handy" TV sitcom, from the stories by Neil Munro, which were located in the Clyde.
 The relevant episode tells of the "Vital Spark" ships engineer, McPhail who, having walked out of his job, claimed to have signed on a ship of ‘The Majestic Line' (which he even claimed had a gold funnel) sailing to Rome, to hide the fact he could not find another position.
-(All three Majestic Line vessels have gold painted funnels).
+(All four Majestic Line vessels have gold painted funnels).

 The first vessel, The Glen Massan was built in Baltimore, Co.
 Cork in 1975.
 She was converted at Holy Loch Marina and renamed in 2005 by Mrs Sheila Thoms, mother of Andy.